MileHacker Logo

 • Some larger hotels in Kamakura may offer spa services, including massages and beauty treatments.

-• For a broader range of wellness options, consider a day trip to nearby Yokohama or even Tokyo.
+• For a broader range of options for wellness, consider a day trip to nearby Yokohama or even Tokyo.

 • Look for hotel packages that include wellness treatments.